rlan/convert-csv-schwab2pp/README.md

 Converts a [Charles Schwab](https://www.schwab.com/) transaction CSV file to a ready-to-import CSV file for [Portfolio Performance](https://www.portfolio-performance.info/en/) (PP).

+After conversion, this [step-by-step guide](./guide/README.md) creates a new portfolio file in PP and imports the converted example CSV.

 ## Usage

 There are two ways to run this tool: [Google Colab](https://colab.research.google.com/) or via command-line.
 The former is for end-users.
 The later is for python-savvy users and developers.